dylanjustice/AndcultureCode/CONTRIBUTING.md

 3. Follow interactive prompts to configure github authentication, sit back and wait :)

-4. Now, simply make changes to the desired project (ie. `[YOUR_GITHUB_USERNAME].AndcultureCode`), make changes and start submitting pull requests.
+4. Now, simply make changes to the desired project (ie. `[YOUR_GITHUB_USERNAME].AndcultureCode`) and start submitting pull requests.
 Thank you for contributing!

 ##### Manually